-Apple's Back To My Mac is a fantastic service that is free with Mac OS X and iCloud.
+Apple's Back To My Mac is a fantastic service that's provided free with Mac OS X and iCloud.
 Once Back To My Mac is set up it is used to beam files and share the screen from any Mac to any other Mac.
-You can remote control your home Mac using your laptop over the internet.
-You can use your Mac just as if you were sat in front of it, moving the cursor, opening programs, accessing files and so on.
+You can remote-control your home Mac using your laptop over the internet.
+You can use your Mac just as if you were sitting in front of it, moving the cursor, opening programs, accessing files and so on.

 It's easy to use Back To My Mac, and being able to access your files and computer on the move can be a real life-saver.
 Let's look at how to set up Back To My Mac.

-Back To My Mac is a part of Apple's iCloud service.
-You will probably already have iCloud set up on your Mac, but you should double check just to make sure.
-Open System Preferences and click on iCloud.
-You should see your Account Details, but if not you need to enter your Apple ID and Password and click Sign In.
-If you haven't got an iCloud account yet click on Create New Apple ID.
+Back To My Mac is a part of Apple's iCloud suite of services.
+You've probably already got iCloud set up on your Mac, but you should double-check just to make sure.
+Open System Preferences and click on iCloud; you should see your Account Details.
+But if not, you need to enter your Apple ID and Password and click Sign In.
+If you haven't got an iCloud account yet select Create New Apple ID.

 You may find that Back To My Mac works better on a local network with Sharing set up.
 Click on Show All and Sharing (or tap More and Open Sharing next to Back To My Mac).
 Tick the box next to Internet Sharing.

 Back To My Mac works better if you have UPnP (Universal Plug and Play) enabled on your router.
-Setting up UPnP works differently depending on which Router you are using.
+Setting up UPnP works differently depending on which router yo're using.
 On our Virgin Media router here you use Safari.
 Enter the router's IP address into the Smart Search Field (192.168.100.1) and enter your router's Admin Name and Password.
-Now tap on Advanced, UPnP and tick the checkbox next to UPnP.
+Now select Advanced, UPnP and tick the tickbox next to UPnP.
 Click Apply to update the setting.